devgeniem/wp-project/_posts/2016-11-29-tmpl-templating.md

 order: 2
 ---

-Our docker container has custom [startup script](https://github.com/devgeniem/docker-wordpress/blob/master/debian-php7.0/rootfs/etc/cont-init.d/00-render-templates) which renders all `${ENV}` blocks from `*.tpml` files inside `nginx` folder.
+Nginx doesn't support environmental variables easily in the configs.
+To use envs in nginx configuration files our docker container has custom [startup script](https://github.com/devgeniem/docker-wordpress/blob/master/debian-php7.0/rootfs/etc/cont-init.d/00-render-templates) which renders all `${ENV}` blocks from `*.tpml` files inside `nginx` folder.

 Templating engine uses `envsubst` command and replaces the result in filename without `.tmpl` extension.